Black Maps and Motel Rooms: Critical reviews

 Darren Franich of Entertainment Weekly wrote, "My new theory is that True Detective season 2 isn't a failed drama.
 It's successful pro-drug propaganda.
 The subtext to every episode is: 'Look how much more interesting these boring people are when they take drugs!'"
 Aaron Riccio of Slant Magazine wrote, "The problem with mysteries, especially fair-play ones, is that if you've paid close enough attention and solved it ahead of schedule, then a table-setting episode like 'Black Maps and Hotels Rooms', in which characters constantly explain how the pieces fit together, is nothing short of irritating.
 That's because solving a jigsaw puzzle, for instance, can never be as satisfying as the act of physically putting it together.
 That, of course, is just one perspective, and the real heart of the episode comes from the constant reminder that we all have different needs and wants."

 Kenny Herzog of Vulture gave the episode a 4 star rating out of 5 and wrote, "At least we'll all know soon enough what everyone on this hotly debated True Detective season takes with them and leaves behind, now that only one chapter remains."
 Tony Sokol of Den of Geek gave the episode a perfect 5 star rating out of 5 and wrote, "'Black Maps and Motel Rooms' was a dense and satisfying and upheld the HBO tradition that no one is safe on their series.
 The true detectives on True Detective follow black maps and real estate contracts as they untangle an intensely complicated web of intrigue that led to a fairly simple crime: A 23-year old robbery and double homicide."

 Carissa Pavlica of TV Fanatic gave the episode a 3 star rating out of 5 and wrote, "If you were holding your breath, hoping that 'Black Maps and Motel Rooms' was going to raise the stakes and lead us into one hell of a finale, you were sadly mistaken.
 It was a swing and a miss this season, drama fans.
 We already knew that, but it's in our nature to hold out hope until the final inning, isn't it?
 Sorry, waiting for the finale isn't going to cut it.
 This was the make it or break it installment, and since they were still introducing new elements of the 'mystery' that only made things more confusing, I'm cutting my losses."
-Shane Ryan gof Paste gave the episode a 9.1 out of 10 and wrote, "Call it hope, and 'Black Maps and Hotel Rooms' was the episode where our hope paid off."
+Shane Ryan of Paste gave the episode a 9.1 out of 10 and wrote, "Call it hope, and 'Black Maps and Hotel Rooms' was the episode where our hope paid off."